jukebox1412/Condensate-API/AngularApp/README.md

 ## Development server

-Run `ng serve` for a dev server.
+ Since ASP.NET Core is used to serve the project and API, use `ng build --watch` for the client app and start the API with `dotnet watch run` in the `CondensateAPI` folder.
+This will *not* automatically reload the browser if you change any of the source files but will show new changes once you have.
+Run `ng serve` and local server is located at `http://localhost:5000`.
+For a `ng` dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding